 APS receives many questions during tax season, and the one that comes up most often is, “Why doesn’t my W-2 match my pay stub?” or “Why doesn’t my W-2 match my salary?”
 It is typical for gross taxable wages on an employee’s final pay stub of the year to differ from the amount shown on their Form W-2.
 This difference is a result of the following reasons:

 1. Year-End Pay Stubs Include Non-Taxable Income Items

-Non-taxable income items would include reimbursements for mileage or another type of non-taxable expense you incurred that was paid back to you in a payroll run.
-As a result, the gross wages on an employee’s pay stub will often differ from the Boxes 1, 3, 5, and 16 wages on the W-2, because these non-taxable items will lower gross taxable wages.
+Examples of non-taxable income items include reimbursements for mileage or other non-taxable expenses.
+These non-taxable items are paid back during payroll runs.
+As a result, the gross wages on an employee’s pay stub often differ from Boxes 1, 3, 5, and 16 wages on the W-2 because these non-taxable items will lower gross taxable wages.

 2. Company-Sponsored Retirement Plan Participation